lebhaftcode/DSAE-Impute/README.md

 #### Usage

-You can import the DSAE-Impute package in your python file
+You can import the DSAE-Impute package in your python file to use:

 ```python
 import DSAE_Impute